-What our priorities are Description and how we are doing Ofsted report A published report of the outcome of our latest Ofsted inspection.
-Performance management Policy Statement of procedures adopted by the governing body relating to the performance management of staff and the annual report of the Headteacher on the effectiveness of appraisal procedures.
-Charging and remissions policies A statement of the school's policy with respect to charges and remissions for any optional extra or board and lodging for which charges are permitted, for example school publication, music tuition, trips.
-Health and Safety Policy and Risk Assessment Statement of general policy with respect to health and safety at work of employees (and others) and the organisation and arrangements for carrying out the policy.
-Staff Conduct, Discipline and Grievance Statement of procedure for regulating conduct and discipline of school staff and procedures by which staff may seek redress for grievance.
-Curriculum circulars and Statutory Instruments Any statutory instruments, departmental circulars and administrative memoranda sent by the Department of Education to the Headteacher or governing body relating to the curriculum.
+What our priorities are and how we are doing Description Ofsted report A published report of the outcome of our latest Ofsted inspection.
+Performance Statement of procedures adopted by the governing management Policy body relating to the performance management of staff and the annual report of the Headteacher on the effectiveness of appraisal procedures.
+Charging and remissions A statement of the school's policy with respect to policies charges and remissions for any optional extra or board and lodging for which charges are permitted, for example school publication, music tuition, trips.
+Health and Safety Policy Statement of general policy with respect to health and Risk Assessment and safety at work of employees (and others) and the organisation and arrangements for carrying out the policy.
+Staff Conduct, Discipline Statement of procedure for regulating conduct and and Grievance discipline of school staff and procedures by which staff may seek redress for grievance.
+Curriculum circulars and Any statutory instruments, departmental circulars Statutory Instruments and administrative memoranda sent by the Department of Education to the Headteacher or governing body relating to the curriculum.

-How we make decisions Desc riptio n Admissions Policy/ This does not include individual decisions.
-This is а

-Decisions (not individual) statement of our policy with regards to admissions and how we make decisions regarding admissions.
+How we make decisions Description Admissions Policy/ This does not include individual decisions.
+This is a Decisions (not statement of our policy with regards to admissions individual) and how we make decisions regarding admissions.

-Our policies and procedures Description Home-School Agreement Written statements of the schools aims and values, the schools responsibilities, the parental responsibilities the schools expectations of its pupils for example homework arrangements.
+Our policies and procedures Description Home-School Written statements of the schools aims and values, Agreement the schools responsibilities, the parental responsibilities the schools expectations of its pupils for example homework arrangements.
 Curriculum Policy Statement on following the national curriculum subjects, including any syllabus used by the school.
-Complaints Policy Statement of procedures for dealing with complaints Equality and Diversity Policy Statement on ensuring that the school follows and promotes equality and diversity.
-Child protection and safeguarding policy Statement of policy for safeguarding and promoting welfare of pupils at the school.
-Relationships and Sex Education Policy Statement of policy with regard to sex and relationship education Inclusion Policy Information about the school's policy on providing for pupils with special educational needs.
+Complaints Policy Statement of procedures for dealing with complaints Equality and Diversity Statement on ensuring that the school follows and Policy promotes equality and diversity.
+Child protection and Statement of policy for safeguarding and promoting safeguarding policy welfare of pupils at the school.
+Relationships and Sex Statement of policy with regard to sex and Education Policy relationship education Inclusion Policy Information about the school's policy on providing for pupils with special educational needs.
 Behaviour Policy Statement of general principles on behaviour and discipline and of measures taken by the Headteacher to prevent bullying.